 Still, there will be individuals concerned that their every move is being watched.
 Reassure them about how your geofencing works and address any privacy concerns.

-Before rolling out geofencing, explain the reasons to your employees
+Before rolling it out, explain the reasons to your employees:

-- You will know they arrived at the job site safely
+- Their manager will know they arrived at the job site safely

-- They will know they are at the correct work location
+- The app will confirm that they are at the correct work location

-- They will be recognized for staying late when needed
+- They will be recognized for punctuality and staying late when needed

-- Geofencing prevents time theft and wage theft
+- It prevents time theft and wage theft

 - Time theft reduces revenue and wage theft underpays employees